 Make sure to keep automatic updates running for your connectors.
 If the Application Proxy Connector Updater service is running, your connectors update automatically and receive the latest upgraded.
 If you don’t see the Connector Updater service on your server, you need to reinstall your connector to get any updates.

 Traffic flow between connectors and back-end application servers

 Another key area where high availability is a factor is the connection between connectors and the back-end servers.
-When an application is published through Azure AD Application Proxy, traffic from the users to the applications flows through three hops:
+When an application is published through Microsoft Entra application proxy, traffic from the users to the applications flows through three hops:

-- The user connects to the Azure AD Application Proxy service public endpoint on Azure.
+- The user connects to the Microsoft Entra application proxy service public endpoint on Azure.
 The connection is established between the originating client IP address (public) of the client and the IP address of the Application Proxy endpoint.

 - The Application Proxy connector pulls the HTTP request of the client from the Application Proxy Service.

 - The Application Proxy connector connects to the target application.
 The connector uses its own IP address for establishing the connection.

 In some situations (like auditing, load balancing etc.), sharing the originating IP address of the external client with the on-premises environment is a requirement.
 To address the requirement, Microsoft Entra application proxy connector adds the X-Forwarded-For header field with the originating client IP address (public) to the HTTP request.
 The appropriate network device (load balancer, firewall) or the web server or back-end application can then read and use the information.

 Best practices for load balancing among multiple app servers

 When the connector group that's assigned to the Application Proxy application has two or more connectors, and you’re running the back-end web application on multiple servers (server farm), a good load-balancing strategy is required.
 A good strategy ensures that servers pick up client requests evenly and prevents over- or under-utilization of servers in the server farm.